Staveley, Cumbria: Other places of worship

 There is a small Catholic church, now disused, situated on Station Road.

 There are two former chapels, which were Wesleyan Methodist and Primitive Methodist prior to Methodist Union in 1932.
 They have been converted for residential use.

 Education

 Staveley CE Primary School was founded in 1755 and moved to its present position at Brow Lane on Reston Scar in 1840.
 A new building was built 30 years ago to house the infant classes.
 The school also caters for children from the nearby villages of Crook, Kentmere and Ings.
 Before the modern-day school that exists now, the school used to be housed in a small cottage on Main Street next to St. Margaret's Tower.

 Cultural activities

 The intimate (48 seat capacity) Staveley Roundhouse (a former gas holder) provides year-round entertainment in the form of plays, art exhibitions, music and quiz nights.

+Transport

+Bus

+The village is served by Stagecoach on the following routes: